Greater Cambridge Partnership

 We are proud to work with these incredible organisations and programmes.
 Their generous grants and donations allow us to keep working with young people across Cambridgeshire, equipping them with the skills and knowledge they’ll need to succeed in their future careers.

 We would love to hear from organisations or businesses who are interested in providing financial support, either to enhance our services in the Greater Cambridge region or to help us move into the surrounding areas.
-Please get in touch if you would like to discuss how you can contribute.
+Please get in touch if you would like to discuss how you can contribute or you can donate via our Global Giving page.